Clash Royale's '30 Seconds Left' Makes Players the Story Engine

 Created with DAVID New York, the new campaign is built around the idea that the last seconds of a match often carry the most drama, reversals, and unexpected turns.

-"30 Seconds Left" takes real gameplay clips submitted by players and creates animated shorts out of them, each expanding a moment originally captured in-game.
+"30 Seconds Left" takes real gameplay clips submitted by players and turns them into animated shorts, each expanding a moment originally captured in-game.

-Each film is credited not just to the studios behind them but also to the players whose original matches inspired the sequences.
+Each film is credited not just to the studios behind it but also to the players whose original matches inspired the sequence.

-This places the community directly inside the creative output.
+This places the community at the center of the creative work.

 "30 seconds might not seem like a lot, but there are so many stories to tell," said André Toledo, CCO at DAVID New York.